Sen. Harris, Gov. Newsom witness Creek Fire devastation: ‘This is not a partisan issue’

 FRESNO COUNTY, Calif.
-(KGPE) – Senator and Democratic vice-presidential nominee Kamala Harris and Gov. Gavin Newsom visited Fresno County on Tuesday and witnessed the devastation caused by the Creek Fire.
+(KSEE) – Senator and Democratic vice-presidential nominee Kamala Harris and Gov. Gavin Newsom visited Fresno County on Tuesday and witnessed the devastation caused by the Creek Fire.

 “These chimneys, they remind me when you look out at a neighborhood that’s been wiped out, those chimneys remind me of tombstones,” Harris said.
 “These are the stories behind these fires.”